How a SaaS dashboard redesign led to $2 million in net new revenue - eMoney Advisor

 To validate whether redesigning the client site home page was needed we conducted usability studies on the existing site.
 We tested the following aspects:

-• Participants were asked to navigate within cards or find certain values.
+• Navigation: Participants were asked to navigate within cards or find certain values.

 Sketching